SNaveenMathew/randomly_accessed_memories/engineering.md

 12th March 2021

 Finally!
 A no nonsense article.
 Trust me, this is a true story (unlike some of the other stories that have exaggerations).
-This is the story that inspired me to live the way I'm living and to write unfiltered accounts on 'randomly accessed memories'.
+This is the story that inspired me to live the way I'm living, and to write unfiltered stories on 'randomly accessed memories'.

 Disclaimer:

 1. Nobody (at work)...
 I mean nobody has truly seen my emotional side.
 This story is going to be different.
 Seven years ago the conclusion brought me to my knees and brought tears (of joy) to my eyes...
-It still does...
+It still has the same effect...
-2. The term *bonded* is used loosely in this story
+2. The term *bonded* is used loosely in this story.
+It may not refer to chemical bonding

 **[Murphy's law](https://en.wikipedia.org/wiki/Murphy%27s_law)**:

 The commonly heard (and misinterpreted) version: "Anything that can go wrong will go wrong"

 The story starts in 2014.
-I was back to the F-school to finish up the course work after a heart-wrenching internship in which mediocre people on top refused to accept my report just because it was too much for them to understand.
+I was back to the F-school to finish up the course work after a heart-wrenching internship in which mediocre people on top refused to accept my report just because it was too difficult for them to understand.
 Soon after, once I returned to the F-school, I was engulfed in an administrative issue and forced into a mentally unstable state.
 My mental state requires elaboration - I will try my best to explain:

 ## My mental state

 1. I started losing trust in the system.
-In fact, I started believing that the system was designed to screw ME and everyone in support of ME
+In fact, I started believing that the system was designed to screw ME and to screw everyone in support of ME
 2. I started losing trust in people - family, friends, backstabbers, enemies, everyone...
 I stopped meeting or talking to the people who matter the most to me.
-I preferred living alone.
+I preferred living alone
 3. I gave up every activity I was passionate about - volunteering, volleyball, (and more) ...
 I lost interest in every other activity I was interested in - science, fitness, (junk) food, listening to music, (and more) ...
 4. I started feeling an urge to get things done quickly and to move on to the next issue.
-I could not realize or understand the long term rewards of anything - passion, health, friendship, relationship, love, ...
+I could not realize or understand the long term rewards of anything - passion, health, friendship, family, ...
 5. I did not pay attention to my health.
-I did not eat more than once a day.
-Sometimes I slept for over 12 hours a day; sometimes, without any purpose, I slept less than 2 hours a day
+I ate at most once a day.
+Sometimes I slept for more than 12 hours a day; sometimes, without any purpose, I slept less than 2 hours a day
-6. I skipped as many classes as I could because I had no interest in what was being taught.
-I used to attend classes to satisfy the minimum attendance, and slept during most of the classes.
+6. I skipped as many classes as I could because I had no interest in what was being taught at the F-school.
+I used to attend classes to satisfy the minimum attendance; I slept during most of the classes.
 Naturally, my grades were on a downward slide
-7. As a result of the administrative issue, I was banned from representing the F-school, with the downside that I would be rusticated if I represented the F-school name in any way.
-But I tried to pursue few activities. **Paranoia of being digitally tracked took over my mind.
-I spent majority of the day looking for listening bugs and other spying devices in my room.
+7. As a result of the administrative issue, I was banned from representing the F-school, with the added clause that I would be rusticated if I represented the F-school name in any way.
+When I tried to pursue few activities, **paranoia of being digitally tracked took over my mind.
+I spent majority of the day looking for listening bugs and other listening/spying devices in my room.
 I stopped all using data related services on my smart phone and turned off as many background services as I could**
 8. **I started noticing every irrelevant (noisy) change around me.
 Meanwhile, my attention to important details started decreasing**
 9. **I stopped sharing or caring**
 10. **I saw no purpose in life**